 - Includes email support as required

-- Includes brief parent updates & teacher communication as required (full parent coaching/counselling sessions can be booked separately through front desk anytime)
+- Includes brief parent updates & teacher communication as required (full parent coaching/counseling sessions can be booked separately through the front desk anytime)

-- Includes supervision and collaboration with our Social Worker & Clinical Supervisor Helen Brook
+- Includes supervision and collaboration with our Supervising Social Worker

 Where is it held?